 So how glamorous is glamping?
-Well this can vary: it might be a lavishly constructed yurt with solid wood floor, fur throws, log burner, insulated walls and sprung beds.
+Well, this can vary: it might be a lavishly constructed yurt with a solid wood floor, fur throws, log burner, insulated walls and sprung beds.

 Or it could be a more straightforward tent with a twist – perhaps raised wooden floors, electric lighting, a safari awning and hammocks.